bonitasoft/bonita-doc/md/bdm-access-control.md

 ### III - Instances protection

-Instance protection is not supported as a part of the access control feature.
+Instance protection is not supported as a part of the BDM Access Control feature.
 However it is still possible to solve most use cases using the [rest-api authorizations](rest-api-authorization.md).
 Following is a step by step guide on how to realize one such (simple) use case:

 ::: info
 The method shown in the example below is not a new 7.7 feature, it is present in the Community version since 7.0 ( although the location of the files and the push/pull procedure changed in 7.6.0).
-It allows to protect the bdm instances by limiting the access to the jpql requests that retrieve the object instances rather than to the instances themselves.
+It allows to protect the bdm instances by limiting the access to the BDM query requests that retrieve the object instances rather than to the instances themselves.
 :::

 **Scenario:**

 We will look into a mark contestation process for a school.
 Students can make requests about their marks to their teachers through a BPM process.
 Each teacher teaches a different subject.
-A teacher can only access requests made concerning his subject.
+A teacher can only access requests made concerning their subject.

 The step by step guide assumes a working Bonita Studio v.
 7.7.x +, with the Acme organization deployed.